Inner Functions, Composition Operators, Symbolic Dynamics and Thermodynamic Formalism: Transfer Operators

 Let $\mathcal R_F \subset \partial \mathbb{D}$ be the set of points where $\lim_{r \to 1} F(r \zeta)$ exists and is unimodular.
 By \cite[Theorem 2.6]{CL}, $\mathcal R_F$ is an $F_{\sigma \delta}$ set and therefore Borel.
 Plugging $\phi = \chi_{\mathcal R_F^c}$ into (\ref{eq:composition-operator-on-measures}) and using the fact that Aleksandrov-Clark measures do not charge $\mathcal R_F^c$ shows the following lemma:

-\begin{lemma} If $F$ a centered inner function, then for any Borel probability measure $\nu$ on the unit circle, the measure $C_F \nu$ is supported on the set of points on the unit circle where $\lim_{r \to 1} F(r \zeta)$ exists and is unimodular. \end{lemma}
+\begin{lemma} If $F$ a centered inner function, then for any Borel probability measure $\nu$ on the unit circle, the measure $C_F \nu$ is supported on $\mathcal R_F$. \end{lemma}

 \begin{lemma} Let $F$ be a centered inner function and $\nu$ be a probability measure on the unit circle such that $C_F \nu = \nu$.
-Then, $\nu$ is an $F$-invariant measure supported on the set of points where the forward orbit of $F$ belongs to the unit circle. \end{lemma}
+Then, $\nu$ is an $F$-invariant measure supported on the set of points whose forward orbits lie on the unit circle. \end{lemma}